jradford5/GA_capstone_Airbnb_project/README.md

 ## Data Cleaning

-There were 798,870 null values across 22 different columns in the dataset.
-Some columns were removed completely as they contained too many null values, whereas others had their null values filled in with mean values so that the columns could be used as feature variables in my model.
+ - There were 798,870 null values across 22 different columns in the dataset.
+Some columns were removed completely as they contained too many null values, whereas others had their null values filled in with the variable mean.

-There were also columns that would not have been useful for modelling (host_picture_url, last_scraped) or were virtual duplicates of other columns (bathrooms, neighbourhood_group_cleansed).
-These were also dropped from the dataset.
+- Columns that would not have been useful for modelling (host_picture_url, last_scraped) or were virtual duplicates of other columns (bathrooms, neighbourhood_group_cleansed) were also dropped from the dataset.

-Given that there were a lot of columns, I used a separate data dictionary in a csv file to keep track of what actions I needed to take for each of them.
+- Given that there were a lot of columns, I used a separate data dictionary in a csv file to keep track of what actions I needed to take for each of them.

 ## Feature Engineering